Native Advertising – Everything You Need To Know

 You can usually tell that it’s a native paid ad by looking for a few distinguishing features.
 For example, you will often see markers such as “sponsored’ or ‘promoted by’ with a headline text or thumbnail, indicating that users view paid advertisements.
 As shown in the example below –

-These subtle indicators go some way to showing that users are consuming paid content – although as with everything some people may not notice the “paid/sponsored” markers.
-Remember there’s still a good number of people out there who don’t know the difference between a Google search paid and organic listing (admittedly Google do seem to have started to make the differences between the two less conspicuous over the years) – so how can we expect them to spot native ads!
+These subtle indicators do add a level of transparency for users so that they’re aware they are consuming paid content – although as with everything digital, some people may not notice the “paid/sponsored” markers – remember, people tend to skim through content quite quickly, potentially ignoring the less prominent headlines/logos.
+An example of this is the number of people out there who don’t know the difference between a Google search paid and organic listing (admittedly, Google do seem to have started to make the differences between the two less conspicuous over the years) – so how can we expect them to spot native ads!

 Native Advertising Channels